FDio/csit/docs/bash_code_style.rst

     + Another example: "set -e" in your function has no effect if any ancestor call is done with logical or, for example in "func || code=$?" construct.

+    + The exact behavior depends on Bash version.
+      A simplest surprise is "echo $(false)" not exiting.

+    + The worst case are here strings.
+      Example: readarray -t test_tag_array <<< $(false)
+      Here strings are values, not commands, so they do not accept blocks ('{' is interpreted as a string) while they accept $() subshells.
+      Die in the subshell means nothing to the parent shell, and return code of $() is ignored (so appending "|| die" does not help).
+      We do not have a better solution than to check the result after the (probably empty/wrong) here string is applied.

   + As there is no reliable method of error detection, and there are two largely independent unreliable methods, the best what we can do